AJ Styles and Christopher Daniels: Championship success

-After Daniels lost the title back to Samoa Joe in April 2006, though, the two began teaming up more, partially as part of a larger grouping of fan favorites who were opposing Planet Jarrett.
-As part of this large feuds, the two began to specifically team up often in a series of title matches against America's Most Wanted, then the NWA World Tag Team Champions.
+After Daniels lost the title back to Samoa Joe in April 2006, though, the two began teaming up more, partially as part of a larger grouping of fan favorites who were opposing Jeff Jarrett's faction Planet Jarrett.
+As part of this large feud, the two began to specifically team up often in a series of title matches against America's Most Wanted, then the NWA World Tag Team Champions.

-Part of this feud between the teams featured the idea that Styles and Daniels kept getting screwed by the interference from Gail Kim.
-They finally won a title match, and the titles, when they brought Sirelda to keep Gail Kim from interfering in the match.
+The major theme of this feud saw Styles and Daniels continuously being screwed via interference from Gail Kim.
+Eventually though, at Slammiversary 2006, the two finally won the titles when they brought a debuting Sirelda to keep Gail Kim from interfering in the match.

 In July 2006, amidst storyline criticism of the two as a team, Styles and Daniels produced a series of envelopes containing contracts with every tag team in TNA to prove that they are fighting champions.
 Konnan interrupted them from the Spanish announce table and accused them of not having The Latin American Xchange (LAX) within their contracts, and called them racist.
 Styles quickly pulled out LAX's envelope and the team came down to the Spanish announce table to have Konnan sign it.
-They were ambushed by Homicide and Hernandez and beaten down, with Daniels being busted open.
+They were then ambushed by Homicide and Hernandez and beaten down, with Daniels being busted open.
 Konnan then signed the contract using Daniels blood, sealing the team's title defense against LAX at Hard Justice 2006.
 At the event, Styles and Daniels successfully defended the titles.

 On the August 24 edition of TNA Impact!, Styles and Daniels defended their tag titles against Hernandez and Homicide in a rematch of Hard Justice 2006 in a Border Brawl match.
 They subsequently lost them after interference from Konnan.
 The next week on the August 31 episode of Impact!, Styles and Daniels used their rematch clause for No Surrender 2006 in the first-ever tag team Ultimate X match against LAX, a match which they won and became two-time NWA World Tag Team Champions.

 At Bound for Glory 2006, Styles and Daniels lost their titles to LAX in a Six Sides of Steel match.

-At Genesis 2006 they had their final falling out after Daniels got involved in Styles' match against Christian Cage and accidentally cost him the bout.
+At Genesis 2006, the two had their final falling out after Daniels got involved in Styles' match against Christian Cage and accidentally cost him the bout.
 The team had what was billed as their last match against The Naturals on the November 23 show, winning.
-Although Styles and Daniels would both turn villainous since, the team did not officially reform, as by the time Daniels turned, Styles was already in Christian's Coalition.
+Although Styles and Daniels would both turn villainous since, the team did not officially reform, as by the time Daniels turned, Styles was already a member of Christian's Coalition.
 They would only team up twice in matches before Daniels headed the revival of his former stable Triple X.